 Retirement Accounts as Marital Property

-Marital property includes most property acquired by both spouses during marriage.
+Marital property includes most property acquired by both spouses during the marriage.
 If your spouse made elective deferrals to a 401(k) account or put money in an IRA while you were married, some of the retirement account funds are marital property.

 If a spouse also contributed to the account before marriage, then only a portion of the account will be marital property.
 Pension plans, defined benefits plans, and other types of retirement plans all have special rules for determining how much of the accounts is marital property, and how much remains separate property.